-Energy is used not only to extract natural resources but also to turn them into a new product.
-When we recycle something, we’re reusing that material, as opposed to extracting new materials from the earth.
-When something goes directly to landfill, or is incinerated, we waste all of the natural resources, energy, and material that has been used to create it.
+Energy is used to extract natural resources and turn them into new products.
+When we recycle something, we’re reusing that material, as opposed to extracting new materials from the Earth.
+When something goes directly to landfills or is incinerated, we waste all of the natural resources, energy and material that has been used to create it.

-- As landfills break down, they produce “leachate,” which is a liquid that is then pumped out of landfills and treated as hazardous waste.
+This is a liquid that is then pumped out of landfills and treated as hazardous waste.
 However, many landfills leak leachate, which seeps into the ground and can flow into our waterways.
-Studies have found that leachate can contain microplastics, which ultimately end up in the food and water consumed by all living beings.
+Studies have found the presence of microplastics in leachate, which ultimately end up in the food and water we all consume.

 Plus, did you know that recycling also saves energy?
 According to Stanford University, manufacturing the second time is much cleaner and less energy-intensive than the first.
 For example, manufacturing with recycled aluminium cans uses 95% less energy than creating the same amount of new aluminium.